Slykuiper/slykuiper.github.io/_posts/2023-01-18-streamlabs-alert-box-creator.markdown

 ### Getting Started

 If you're a designer creator Alert Box Themes in the space, I recommend creating accounts on Twitch, YouTube, Trovo, Facebook, and StreamlabsCharity.
 Then merging them to your account under [Account Settings](https://streamlabs.com/dashboard#/settings/account-settings/platforms).
-That way you're supporting a wider range of creators with little effort.
+This way you're supporting a wider range of platforms & integrations for the Alert Box with ease, expanding your clientbase.

 There's a short video demonstrating in the top-right of the tool on CodePen that shows it in action.
 CodePen doesn't have an uploader component, so you'll have to upload media to the Streamlabs Media Gallery like normal, then copy the link and paste it in the CodePen.